A man in a suit is praying.

 • Difficulty setting boundaries or practicing self-care

-These signs often stem from the rigid expectations and suppression of natural emotions that are common in patriarchal religious settings.
+These often develop as a result of the rigid expectations and suppression of natural emotions that are common in patriarchal religious settings.

 Healing from religious trauma, particularly the trauma tied to religious patriarchy, is a deeply personal journey.